 Why is it so urgent?

 Without mine-clearing, there can’t be any reconstruction.
 Yet the first liberated villages still haven’t been cleared.
 The Kurds who have repelled ISIS in these areas are engaged in direct combat against the jihadists and can’t commit to mine-clearing.
 The inhabitants can’t go back home — an unbearable wait for these people who have already spent two years away from their homes, living in very harsh conditions.

 There is also a real emergency as these first mine-clearing operations will help anticipate the necessary mine-clearing to come in the other areas of the Niniveh plain, which we hope will gradually be liberated.
 Professional mine-clearing experts will have the opportunity to train local people, who will then take part in the mine-clearing operations before any resettlement.

-What is the project carried by the Brotherhood with Iraq?
+What is the project carried by Fraternity in Iraq?

 The ONG partnering with the Brotherhood with Iraq has been present in Iraq for 20 years, and has neutralized more than 1.5 million landmines.
 It employs close to a thousand people, with a majority of Iraqi citizens.

 What is the budget of the operation?